 \section{Introduction}

-Let $R = D[X;\sigma,\delta]$ be an Ore extension of a skew field $D$ (i.e. a possibly noncommutative field), where $\sigma$ is an automorphism of $D$, and $\delta$ is a $\sigma$-derivation (see for example \cite{Ore:1933} for the details of this construction, which is recalled in Section \ref{basics}).
-Assume that $R$ is a free module of finite rank $r$ over its center $C$.
-Then every non-constant polynomial $f \in R$ has a nontrivial bound $f^*$.
-This bound is defined (up to multiplication by nonzero elements in $D$) as the polynomial $f^* \in R$ such $Rf^* = f^*R$ is the largest twosided ideal contained in $Rf$ (or, equivalently, in $fR$, see \cite[Chapter 3]{Jacobson:1943}).
-An alternative description characterizes $f^*$ as the twosided multiple of $f$ of least degree.
-We give Algorithms \ref{alg:bound} and \ref{alg:bound2}, based on an iterated use of left division algorithm in $R$, for computing $f^*$.
-Our algorithms are effective whenever the input data $D$, $\sigma$ and $\delta$ are effective.
-In particular, they may be applied for Ore polynomials $f \in \ffield{}[X;\sigma]$, where \ffield{} is a finite field, and $\ffield{}(t)[X;\sigma,\delta]$, where $\ffield{}(t)$ is the field of rational functions for a finite field \ffield{}.
-These two examples are considered, in relation to the problem of factorizing Ore polynomials, by Giesbrecht \cite{Giesbrecht:1998} and Giesbrecht and Zhang \cite{Giesbrecht/Zhang:2003}, respectively.
-Our methods also apply to other examples, see Examples \ref{ex:quaternions}, \ref{ex:cyclotomic} and Remark \ref{sinderivacion}.
+Let $R = D[X;\sigma,\delta]$ be an Ore extension of a skew field $D$ (i.e. a possibly noncommutative field), where $\sigma$ is an automorphism of $D$, and $\delta$ is a $\sigma$-derivation, see for example \cite{Ore:1933} for the details on this construction.
+This is the best known example of a noncommutative principal ideal domain (PID for short).
+Every \(f \in R\) has a bound $f^*$.
+This bound is defined (up to multiplication by nonzero elements in $D$) as a polynomial $f^* \in R$ such $Rf^* = f^*R$ is the largest twosided ideal contained in $Rf$ (or, equivalently, in $fR$, see \cite[Chapter 3]{Jacobson:1943}).
+An alternative description characterizes $f^*$ as a twosided multiple of $f$ of least degree.
+The bounds play a prominent role in the structure of cyclic modules.
+Concretely, since $Rf^*$ is the annihilator of the left $R$--module $R/Rf$, the lattice of submodules of \(R/Rf\) as a left \(R\)--module is the same than its lattice of submodules as a left \(R/Rf^*\)--module.
+For instance, a factorization of \(f\) as a product of irreducibles is equivalent to provide a composition series of \(R/Rf\), hence it can be studied modulo \(f^*\).
+Of course this can be exploited whenever $f$ is bounded, that is, $f^* \neq 0$, and $R/Rf^*$ becomes then an Artinian ring.
+If $R$ is finitely generated as a module over its center, then every nonzero $f$ is bounded.